Protecting Archaeological Sites

 Many archaeological sites get looted every day.
 Looting means that someone illegally digs into or removes artifacts from an archaeological site.
 This activity is very destructive and keeps us from learning about our past.

-TVA works with 21 federally recognized Native American tribes that have a cultural and historical interest in the Tennessee Valley.
+TVA works with more than 20 federally recognized Native American tribes that have a cultural and historical interest in the Tennessee Valley.
 If a project could impact a Native American cultural site, TVA is bound by law to consult with these tribes.
-You can read more about those laws here.
+Read more about these laws.

 Share what you learn about archaeology with your family and friends.
 By doing so you may prevent the destruction of an archaeological site.
 Many people who disturb archaeological sites do not understand the results of their actions.